ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     Get the decoder (D) radius of a layer

     :param l: (int32) index of the layer
-    :param v: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :rtype: (int32) P radius

 .. function:: Hierarchy.getAHistoryCapacity(self, i)

     Get the actor (A) history capacity

-    :param v: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :rtype: (int32) history capacity